 Limited submission opportunities (LSOs) are opportunities for funding in which the sponsor has placed restrictions on the number of applications that may be submitted from an institution.
-UVA has an internal selection process to determine which applicant(s) will submit to these opportunities; the Office of Vice President for Research (VPR) oversees this process.
+If an institution exceeds the stated limit, all submissions from that institution may be rejected UVA has an internal selection process to determine which applicant(s) will submit to these opportunities; the Office of Vice President for Research (VPR) oversees this process.
 If you find a funding opportunity of interest and believe it is limited, you must contact us immediately; VPR will review the opportunity and determine next steps.
 To view and apply for open limited submission opportunities that VPR is currently coordinating, please visit the Limited Submission Competition Page.

 Faculty are invited to serve as as a reviewer for UVA Limited Submissions.
 If you are interested, please contact us.